MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-auth-android-sign-up-sign-in-sign-out.md

 #Customer intent: As a dev, devops, I want to learn about Add sign up, sign in and sign out with email one-time passcode.
 ---

-# Tutorial: Add sign up, sign in and sign out with email one-time passcode
+# Tutorial: Add sign up, sign in and sign out with email one-time passcode in Android

 This tutorial demonstrates how to sign up, sign in and sign out a user using email one-time passcode (OTP) in your native auth Android app.